Goli4thus/linvstmanager/README.md

 ### If you've been using [linvstmanage-cli](https://github.com/Goli4thus/linvstmanage) previously...
 ... you're in luck.
 Try _File -> Import legacy config_ and locate the previous config file _linvstmanage.ini_ (by default located in _'~/.config/linvst/manage/'_.
-Once selected it will be parsed and all previously set up VSTs will be added into _LinVstManager_.
+Once selected, it will be parsed and all previously set up VSTs will be added into _LinVstManager_.

 ### Manually adding VSTs
 Choose _Edit -> Add VST_ and locate one or more VSTs which shall be added.